Treeship

 Verification commands

-TLSNotary proves that a specific HTTPS request and response occurred between an agent and an external API.
-This is useful for commerce workflows where you need to prove that a payment API returned a specific confirmation, or that a price quote was real.
+TLSNotary would prove that a specific HTTPS request and response occurred between an agent and an external API.
+This is intended for commerce workflows where you need to prove that a payment API returned a specific confirmation, or that a price quote was real.

-TLSNotary is scoped to commerce workflows.
+TLSNotary is scoped to commerce workflows and is roadmap only.
 Most agent attestation use cases do not need it.

 Status